betheden/hebrew-grammar/content/preposition_definite_article.rst

 prepositions are listed in the article on :ref:`infinitive_construct` verbs.

-NOTE: Of all the different kinds of words, prepositions are perhaps the most flexible in their meaning and are often translated in a variety of ways, or sometimes even left untranslated.
+.. note:: Of all the different kinds of words, prepositions are perhaps the
+          most flexible in their meaning and are often translated in a variety of ways, or sometimes even left untranslated.
 For this reason, prepositions must always be translated with great sensitivity to the context of each use.
 A dictionary or lexicon will describe the various possible meanings of each preposition, but generally will not include a complete list of individual usages.

 Form
 ----